-- 21. The Authority has had regard to the purported benefits of the Application (and related packaged liquor licence application), including that the Proposed Premises will: - a) promote ethically responsible products - b) promote product variety in Paddington - c) increase competition with other packaged liquor outlets - d) provide employment for approximately six staff members - e) endeavour to support local community groups and activities. - 22.
+- 21. The Authority has had regard to the Applicant's purported benefits, including that the Proposed Premises will: - a) promote ethically responsible products - b) promote product variety in Paddington - c) increase competition with other packaged liquor outlets - d) provide employment for approximately six staff members - e) endeavour to support local community groups and activities. - 22.
 The Authority considers the proposed benefits above to be limited by the absence of any substantive evidence of community support for the Application.